haarrublar/Notebooks/Statistical Learning/FHR statistical Analysis/readme.md

 Here, I tried to use supported vector machine because of one important feature: overlapping data.
 The SVM method is optimal for generalizing the hyperplanes separation.
 How do we check for overlapping data?
 Well, the really descriptive data analysis plot allow us to check this type of overlapping behavior for two variable, and there would be importantly more overlapping characteristics for more than two variables.

-To perform SVM analysis, I load the "e1071" R package with the "svm" function training a support vector machine and making the classication analysis.
+To perform SVM analysis, I load the "e1071" R package with the "svm" function training a support vector machine and making the classification analysis.
 Before starting the process, as the classification variable was not numerical I made the conversion and used the \tune" implementation over a sequence of size 10, and cost exponentially big.